View Document Text

 Professional Certifications

-Employees have earned certifications and credentials that are required to be explained
+Employees have earned certifications and credentials that require further explanation.

 *CFA Charter: